Stephen D. Richards: Trial

 Richards' trial began on January 16, 1879, in Minden, Nebraska, with Judge William Gaslin presiding.
 The prosecution was led by a district attorney named Scofield, and Richards' defense was led by a lawyer named Savage.
-Scofield laid out two indictments for murder in the first degree, for the killings of the Harlson family and Anderson.
+Scofield laid out three indictments for murder in the first degree, for the killings of the Harlson family and Anderson.
 Richards pled not guilty, arguing that Anderson's killing was in self-defense, and therefore justifiable.
 The prosecution called seven witnesses to the stand.
 They all testified to the state in which Anderson was found.
 Richards then was called to testify.
 When questioned by Scofield, he admitted to killing Anderson with a hammer after a heated argument but reiterated that he had done so in self-defense.
 Richards said that, although repeatedly warned not to do so, Anderson had reached for a nearby hatchet.
 The prosecution then entered into evidence the hammer that had been used to kill Anderson.
 Richards identified it as the murder weapon.

 After two hours of deliberation, the jury found Richards guilty of the murders of the Harlsons and Anderson.
 He was sentenced to death by hanging, and his execution date was set for April 26, 1879.
 Richards was described as being "cheerful and indifferent" to both the proceedings and his conviction.
-The Sedalia Weekly Bazoo reported that, shortly after his conviction, Richards managed to smuggle a knife into his cell, with the intention of using it to kill himself, but the weapon was discovered by the authorities, and confiscated before he could use it.
+The Sedalia Weekly Bazoo reported that, shortly after his conviction, Richards managed to smuggle a knife into his cell, to use it for killing himself, but the weapon was discovered by the authorities, and confiscated before he could use it.
 No other newspaper records corroborate this story, however.

 Execution

-When Richards was returned to Nebraska, the Omaha Herald reported that he "manifested supreme indifference to his lot, was perfectly willing to be brought direct to Kearney Junction and said he had as soon died one way as another."
-Shortly after Richards' conviction, Sheriff Martin announced that his execution in Minden would be open to the public, even though Martin feared the attendance of a large number of spectators who could become violent.
-In an effort to prevent a riot, an enclosure was constructed around the gallows to separate the expected crowd from Richards.
+When Richards was returned to Nebraska, the Omaha Herald wrote that he "manifested supreme indifference to his lot, was perfectly willing to be brought direct to Kearney Junction and said he had as soon died one way as another."
+After Richards' conviction, Sheriff Martin announced that his execution in Minden would be open to the public, even though Martin feared the attendance of a large number of spectators could become violent.
+To prevent a riot, an enclosure was constructed around the gallows to separate the expected crowd from Richards.
 However, tickets that allowed admittance into the restricted area were sold.
-Also, Richards was allowed to invite people; he chose members of the press whom he had befriended while in prison.
+Richards was allowed to invite people; he chose members of the press whom he had befriended while in prison.
 One such ticket of admittance was recently discovered and is now in the collection of the Nebraska Historical Society.